mohammad-zolghadr/react-hooks-plus/README.md

 And then to use it, proceed as follows :

-> As an input parameter to the function, you must assign a number to it, which determines the `length of your string`
+> As an function parameter to the function, you must assign a number to it, which determines the `length of your string`

 ```javascript
 console.log(randomStringLength(12));